KCMachineLearning-AI-Group/KSU-Malaria-Research/README.md

 had the confidence interval closest to 0 value and is the most promising among the 23 compounds due to the low average and relatively narrow confidence interval (Roughly -5 to 5).
 Two other compounds which had prediction closer to minimum value were `OSM-S-169` and `OSM-S-170`.
 The rest of the compounds had prediction values either starting from a double digit positive or a double digit negative numbers and do not provide evidence of potency based on this analysis.
 See [this visual](https://kate-young.github.io/KSUMalaria_Visualizations/) for the full test results.
+The [full list](https://github.com/kate-young/KSUMalaria_Visualizations/blob/master/data/predictions.csv) of runs contains the RMSE and test predictions for each model that was trained during the repeated stepwise process.

 ## Feature importance analysis